The Fair Work system

 - non-trading corporations.

-If a business is run by a sole trader in Western Australia and changes to a company, it will move to the national system.
+If a business is run by a sole trader in Western Australia and changes to a company, it may move to the national system.

 If a business is run by a partnership in Western Australia, the partnership will usually qualify as a national system employer if one of the partners is: